Why This Recipe Works

 - Chopping the cheese instead of grating it gives you a lighter textured bread.

-- Fermented tapioca starch gives the breads the most authentic texture and flavor.
+- Fermented tapioca starch gives the bread the most authentic texture and flavor.

 - Letting the dough rest overnight fully hydrates the starches for a fluffier texture.